Serabass/laravel5-package-boilerplate/README.md

 # Generating YAML

-Also you can generate new YAML document (based on registered routes in app) with `$ php artisan yaroute:generate`.
+You can also generate new YAML document (based on registered routes in app) with `$ php artisan yaroute:generate`.
 It will be printed to stdout so you can pipe it to needed file, e.g.: